accord-net/framework/README.md

 To install the framework in your application, please use NuGet.
 If you are on Visual Studio, right-click on the "References" item in your solution folder, and select "Manage NuGet Packages."
 Search for Accord.MachineLearning ([or equivalently, Accord.Math, Accord.Statistics or Accord.Imaging depending on your initial goal](https://www.nuget.org/packages?q=accord.net)) and select "Install."

-If you would like to install the framwork on [Unity3D applications](https://unity3d.com), download the framework binaries for .NET 3.5 from the *framework releases* page.
+If you would like to install the framework on [Unity3D applications](https://unity3d.com), download the framework binaries for .NET 3.5 from the *framework releases* page.
+Add the framework binaries to your Plugins folder, but remove any assemblies that might have external dependencies, such as Accord.Video and Accord.Audio.
+Finally, find and add the System.ComponentModel.DataAnnotations assembly from your system as well.

 Sample applications
 -------------